DM-Mackenzie/Citroen-XM-Steering-Wheel-Control-Adapter/README.md

 5. Be educational in the workings of the steering wheel control of this car
 6. Code and PCB can be easily understood and adapted by others

+The code and project is created with an Atmel328p in mind (like in the Arduino Uno) but will probably work (with minor adaptions) on other boards.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE.md) file for details.